-The Plan's latest favorable determination letter, received from the Internal Revenue Service, is dated March 11, 2015.
-As such, the Plan Administrator believes the Plan is designed and currently being operated in compliance with the applicable requirements of the Code and, therefore, the Plan is qualified and the related master trust is tax exempt.
+The Plan's latest favorable determination letter, received from the Internal Revenue Service (IRS), is dated March 11, 2015.
+The Plan Administrator believes the Plan is designed and currently being operated in compliance with the applicable requirements of the Code and, therefore, the Plan is qualified and the related master trust is tax exempt.

-The 2018 and certain 2019 participant contributions, including loan repayments, transferred late to the Plan, listed on Schedule H, line 4a - Schedule of Delinquent Participant Contributions, have been fully corrected under the U.S. Department of Labor's Voluntary Fiduciary Correction Program (VFCP).
-In addition, certain additional 2019 and certain 2020 participant contributions, including loan repayments, were transferred late to the Plan and are pending correction under the VFCP.
+Certain 2019 participant contributions, including loan repayments, transferred late to the Plan, listed on Schedule H, line 4a - Schedule of Delinquent Participant Contributions, were fully corrected under the U.S. Department of Labor's Voluntary Fiduciary Correction Program (VFCP) as of December 31, 2020.
+In addition, certain 2019, 2020 and 2022 participant contributions, including loan repayments, were transferred late to the Plan and are pending correction under the VFCP.

-The Plan is subject to routine audits by taxing jurisdictions; there is currently an IRS audit in progress for the PepsiCo 401(k) Plan for Hourly Employees, which was previously merged into the Plan, for the 2017 plan year.
+The Plan is subject to routine audits by taxing jurisdictions.
+There are currently no audits in progress for any tax periods.
+The Plan Administrator believes the Plan is no longer subject to tax examination for years prior to 2018.
 U.S. generally accepted accounting principles require the Plan's management to evaluate uncertain tax positions taken by the Plan.
-The Plan Administrator has concluded that as of December 31, 2019 and 2018, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan Administrator has concluded that as of December 31, 2021 and 2020, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.